General ESB Questions

 When a graceful shut down is initiated, the ESB will continue to serve the accepted requests but stops processing new ones.

 I already have a WSO2 Governance Registry instance that contains my organization's SOA metadata.
 Can I get WSO2 ESB to use that registry instance as the metadata store?

 WSO2 ESB integrates with WSO2 Governance Registry out of the box.
-For steps involved in remote registry configuration, refer to Registry .
+For steps involved in remote registry configuration, refer to Working with the Registry .

 I need to setup a cluster of ESB instances.
 How can I share the same configuration among all the ESB nodes?